Last Updated on November 13, 2021 by Editor

 Lucille’s Touch

-Lucille decorated the home with the most cutting edge accoutrements.
-Her state-of-the- art futuristic kitchen, with gleaming turquoise colored cabinets, cost more than the whole house.
+Lucille decorated the home with the most cutting-edge accouterments.
+Her state-of-the-art futuristic kitchen, with gleaming turquoise-colored cabinets, cost more than the whole house.
 Time Magazine once featured a photo shoot of the Armstrong’s lavish mirrored bathrooms.

-The jazz great required a lift-chair to the second floor after two heart attacks.
-The couple’s bedroom is a fantasia of off whites, silver wallpaper, gold bathroom fixtures and hidden speakers (behind wallpaper).
-The tinselly walk-in closet is as show biz as it gets.
+The jazz great required a lift chair to the second floor after two heart attacks.
+The couple’s bedroom is a fantasia of off-white, silver wallpaper, gold bathroom fixtures, and hidden speakers (behind wallpaper).
+The tinselly walk-in closet is as showbiz as it gets.

 Armstrong’s Favorite Room